 The stall is run by the Terra do Bacalhau brand.
 Apart from pastel de bacalhau, you also get to purchase packaged bacalhau (whole, in loin fillet or shredded) there.
 The fish comes from the cold waters off Norway, which is a stamp of quality.
 The cod is fished sustainably, prepared in traditional fashion and cured for at least nine months.

 Recordacao de Sintra literally translates as “Sintra Souvenir”.
-A food staple for Sintra is the Queijada.
-The Queijada is a cheese & egg pudding, while some call it a Portuguese cupcake.
-I personally think it’s certainly more cake-like.
-It’s quite moist & dense in texture.
-Flavour-wise it’s like a sweet eggy cake.
-The cheese is delectably mild, very different to classic cheesecakes.
-It was really pleasant in flavour and a lot of rich sweetness.
-The browned top adds a caramelized touch to the pudding/cake too.
+A food staple for Sintra is the Queijadam which is a cheese & egg pudding in a nutshell, while some call it a Portuguese cupcake.
+I personally think it’s certainly more cake-like as it’s quite moist & dense in texture.
+Flavour-wise, it’s like a sweet eggy cake.
+The cheese was delectably mild, very different from classic cheesecakes.
+It was really pleasant in flavour and offered a lot of rich sweetness.
+The browned top added a caramelized touch to the pudding/cake too.

 Other than the Queijada, there are also a couple of biscuits and cookies available at the stall.

 Croqueteria is the city’s first (and only) specialist when it comes breaded and fried croquetes.
-The founders won the Time Out Lisboa competition in 2014, and hence got a spot at the Time Out Market.
-They offer a range of flavours to choose from:
+The founders won the Time Out Lisboa competition in 2014, and hence got a spot at the Time Out Market Lisboa.
+They offer a range of flavours to choose from and I ended up with the Cuttlefish with Ink flavour.

-After omitting all the meat options, I decided to go for the Cuttlefish with Ink one.
-I have never seen such flavours for a croquette and I thought it’s pretty unique.
-It may not be the most visually appealing but it’s certainly a unique one.
-There is a light & subtle crisp on the outside while the inside is soft & mushy.
-You can order the croquettes on its own or in a sandwich form with crisps served on the side.
-Time Out Market has certainly picked up an interesting one here!
+I have never seen such flavours for a croquette and thought it’s pretty unique.
+It may not be the most visually appealing but it’s certainly no short of appeal in flavours.
+There was a light and subtle crisp on the outside. while the inside was soft and mushy.
+You can order the croquettes on its own or in a sandwich form with crisps on the side.

 All in all, Time Out Market Lisboa is certainly a must-visit foodie destination.
-The market is not merely about Portuguese food, there are also burgers, sushi, sashimi, pizzas, stir-fries etc there.
+The market is not merely about Portuguese food.
+There are also burgers, sushi, sashimi, pizzas, stir-fries etc there.
 There is such a vast variety of options at the market and everyone is bound to get something they fancy.
-It’s an especially ideal place if you’re only in Lisbon for short stay as it has all the basic essence of the city all gathered in one place.
-From the best representative foods to souvenirs, it has it all at the Time Out Market.
-Check it out and let us know your favourite!
+It’s an especially ideal place if you’re only in Lisbon for a short stay as it has all the basic essence of the city all gathered in one place.
+From the best representative foods to souvenirs, it has it all at the Time Out Market Lisboa.